-This hub has been designed to bring together the various resources provided by the ANZCA library to support research-related activities.
+This hub has been designed to bring together the various resources provided by the college and ANZCA library to support research-related activities.

 ANZCA strongly supports research via the ANZCA Foundation and the ANZCA Research Committee, which assesses research applications, the FPM Research and Innovation Committee, and the ANZCA Clinical Trials Network.

 Aimed at the "novice" researcher, this guide brings together core research-related resources.
 It’s a good place to learn more about the basics of research gathering, writing a paper, or prepping for a presentation: